Branchville, New Jersey

-Branchville is a borough in Sussex County, New Jersey, United States.
-As of the 2010 United States Census, the borough's population was 841, reflecting a decline of 4 (−0.5%) from the 845 counted in the 2000 Census, which had in turn declined by 6 (−0.7%) from the 851 counted in the 1990 Census.
+Branchville is a borough in Sussex County, in the U.S. state of New Jersey.
+As of the 2020 United States census, the borough's population was 791, a decrease of 50 (−5.9%) from the 2010 census count of 841, which in turn reflected a decline of 4 (−0.5%) from the 845 counted in the 2000 census.
 The borough is located in the northernmost region of Sussex County.

 Branchville was incorporated as a borough by an act of the New Jersey Legislature on March 9, 1898, from portions of Frankford Township.
 An additional portion of Frankford Township was annexed as of March 1, 1951.
 The borough was named for its site at a branch of the Paulins Kill.

 History

 Branchville was established by settlers from Connecticut in the 18th century.
 It grew quickly and in the 1820s the town was divided into building lots.
 By the year 1844, it was a well-established community with 32 dwellings, mills, blacksmiths, an academy, a church and a variety of other factories and businesses.

-The addition of two water-powered mills and a dam in 1855 furthered the town's prosperity.
+The addition of two water-powered mills and a dam in 1855 furthered the community's prosperity.
 Energy would later be harnessed from this dam and a second one that was built to supply Branchville with electricity and its own power company.

-Extension of rail service to Branchville in 1869 brought an even greater boon to the village's economic market growth.
-From 1869–1871 forty new homes were built.
+Extension of rail service on the Sussex Railroad to Branchville in 1869 brought an even greater boon to the community's economic growth.
+From 1869 to 1871, forty new homes were built.
 The railroad had made it possible to ship products from the local mills and creameries to larger urban areas to the east.
-With lake communities nearby the tourism was also spurred by the railroad.
-Up to six trains a day would bring people from the larger cities to enjoy a country vacation.
+With lake communities nearby, tourism was also spurred by the railroad.
+As many as six trains a day would bring people from the larger cities to enjoy a country vacation.